 Some of the treatment options may include:

-- pain medication, except Ibuprofen, which is not recommended as it may worsen kidney disease
+- pain medication, except ibuprofen (Advil), which isn’t recommended since it may worsen kidney disease

 - blood pressure medication